-The project Doctor-Patient Communications in the Aboriginal Community: Development of Educational Programs was supported via grants from the UBC Centre for Community Engaged Learning.
-In our preliminary findings, we found that UBC students are integral part of the summer camps and resonate well with the Aboriginal belief of being a life-long learner.
-The students' positive attitude towards learning shines well with their belief of continuously wanting to learn without asking for anything in return.
+The project Doctor-Patient Communications in the Aboriginal Community: Development of Educational Programs was supported via grants from the BC Ministry for Health via grants from the UBC Faculty of Medicine Special Populations Fund.
+We found that UBC students are an integral part of the summer camps and resonate well with the Aboriginal belief of being a life-long learner.
+The students' positive attitude towards learning fits well with their belief of continuously wanting to learn without asking for anything in return.